 This gas water heater was manufactured to voluntary safety standards to reduce the likelihood of a flammable vapor ignition incident.
 The new technology used in meeting these standards makes this product more sensitive to installation errors.
 Please review the following checklist and make any required installation upgrades or changes.
 Questions?
-Reference the number on the cover of this manual for service information.
+Call our Technical Assistance Hotline which is listed on the water heater's warranty sheet.